 Resolving Different Mobile OS Versions and Varying Screen Resolutions

-To ensure that users of all Android and iOS devices see your graphs clearly, pick a well-tested data visualization library which abstracts the difference between various versions of the mobile systems, browsers, and hardware.
-Developers should choose mobile frameworks carefully, especially if they want to release ‘cross-platform’.
+To ensure that users of all Android and iOS devices see your graphs clearly, pick a well-tested data visualization library that abstracts the difference between various versions of the mobile systems, browsers, and hardware.
+Developers should choose mobile frameworks carefully, especially if they want to release cross-platform.
 Frameworks geared more towards one platform may disappoint the users of the other platform when it comes to the platform’s inherent differences in navigation and browsing.
 Also, mobile data visualizations profit from an adaptive and responsive layout design.
-Sizes of graphs, plots, and their additional details should change depending on the screen dimension and resolution.
+The sizes of graphs, plots, and their additional details should change depending on the screen dimension and resolution.
 More graph details can be displayed on devices with bigger screens, while a simple display works better on smaller screens.

 Figure #9 Two examples of simple mobile data viz without textual and visual clutter

 Hopefully, the tips above give you some simple best practices for data visualizations on mobile.
 To achieve an effective mobile data visualization, you should also be aware of the main things to avoid.

 As previously mentioned, the key to effective data visualization on mobile is to make visualizations work and look great on small screen devices.
 The main design pitfalls, which may obstruct this outcome, are presented below.